IAAS BURSARIES

 IAAS Conference BursarIES

 Applicants must be presenting a paper in person at the symposium.
-Applicants must be resident in Ireland or the UK.
+Applicants must be members of the IAAS, and resident on the island of Ireland.

-2 Awards of €100, one for postgraduate applicants, one for precariously employed and/or financially unsupported applicants (including independent scholars), for attendance at the IAAS Annual Conference.
-Applicants must be resident in Ireland or the UK.
+2 Awards of €100, one for postgraduate applicants, one for precariously employed and/or financially unsupported scholars (including independent scholars), for attendance at the IAAS Annual Conference.

-Applicants must be presenting a paper at the conference.
+Applicants must be presenting a paper in person at the conference.
+Applicants must be members of the IAAS, and resident on the island of Ireland.

 Download Form